oVirt/ovirt-site/source/release/3.6/index.html.md

 Experimental support for running oVirt Hosts on Debian (or similar) has been added providing custom packaging of needed dependencies.

+### Fedora 22 Support

+Support for running oVirt on Fedora 22 (or similar) has been added providing custom packaging of Wildfly 8.2.0.

 ### Known Issues

 *   Use SELinux Permissive mode in order to avoid denials using VDSM and Gluster